TITLE: Blood Ties(1/2)

 Skinner followed her gaze to the man in question, before returning to study her face.
 "How is he?"

 Scully sighed, wondering whether Skinner should have the edited or uncut version of the truth.
-After only slight consideration she decided he'd earned the latter.
+After only slight consideration she decided he'd more than earned the latter.

-"He's not good.
+"He's not good, sir.
 He puts up an admirable front, but that's exactly what it is.
 He's not eating, and from the circles under his eyes, I'd guess he isn't sleeping either.
-I'm not sure why he feels he has to hide the fact that he's hurting."
+I'm not sure why he feels he has to hide the fact that he's hurting from me."

 Skinner raised both eyebrows and his mouth quirked a little with something that looked suspiciously like a smirk.
 "Keeps telling you he's fine?"

-Caught without a leg to stand on, Scully could only wince.
+Caught without a leg to stand on, Scully could only wince, then smile grudgingly.
 "I see your point."
 She decided a change of subject was in order.
 "Did you fly up, sir?"

 Skinner nodded.
 "I had some trouble with the return flight, though.
 I settled on one first thing tomorrow morning, so I'm going to need a motel room tonight.
 I was hoping Mulder could recommend something."

-A small frown line creased Skinner's brow.
+Skinner looked uncertain, a small frown line creasing his brow.
 "I don't know if that's such a good idea, Scully.
 I wouldn't want to intrude."

 "Intrude on what?"
 Mulder's voice and sudden appearance startled them both.
-He extended his hand to Skinner.
+He extended his hand to Skinner and they shook solemnly.
 "Thank you."

-"The A.D. can't catch a flight back until the morning, Mulder," Scully said.
-"I told him I didn't think you'd mind if he slept on the couch at your mom's house."
+"The A.D. can't catch a flight back until the morning, Mulder," Scully explained.
+"I was saying I didn't think you'd mind him sleeping on the couch at your mom's house."

 "Mulder, a hotel would be just fine, if you can recommend one," Skinner protested.

-"You've got yourself a deal, Mulder."
-Skinner looked at Scully.
+"You've got yourself a deal, Mulder," Skinner replied.
 "Actually, I'm relieved.
-According to your partner, you're not exactly the most reliable source for recommending accommodations."
+According to Scully you're not exactly the best source for recommending accommodations."

 Mulder turned an exaggeratedly soulful gaze on Scully.
-"Scully, how could you possibly say that after all the nights we've spent in exotic locations?"
+"Scully, I'm hurt.
+How could you say that after all the nights we've spent in the lap of luxury?"

-"I'd hardly call places like Bert's Sleep 'N Eat an exotic location, Mulder."
+"I'd hardly call places like Bert's Sleep 'N Eat the lap of luxury, Mulder," his partner answered dryly.

-Skinner did just that, following Mulder's blue Taurus while musing on the man inside, thinking that Mulder had endured more hardship than any ten men.
-No one should wind up the only remaining member of his family at the ripe old age of thirty-eight.
+Skinner did just that, following Mulder's blue Taurus while musing on the man inside, thinking that Mulder had endured more than any ten men.
+No man should have to be the only remaining member of his family at the ripe old age of thirty-eight.
 His sister had been abducted from before his very eyes and never returned.
 His father was murdered as he was about to finally reveal the truth regarding that loss.
-And now his mother was dead, ending any chance to reconcile the bitterness and anger that had sprung up between them.
+And now his mother was dead without a chance for reconciliation of the bitterness and anger that had sprung up between them.

 He watched Mulder and Scully as they drove, noting the way Scully's head kept turning to regard her partner.
 Skinner knew she was worried about Mulder, and rightfully so.
 All his casual banter at the cemetery, Skinner suspected, was only a thin veneer of normalcy that Mulder had carefully applied to conceal the turbulent emotions that lay just beneath.

 They reached Mrs. Mulder's two-story Cape Cod home and Skinner retrieved his overnight bag from the trunk before joining Mulder and Scully on the large front porch.
-Mulder pulled a keyring from his pocket and fumbled to locate the correct one.
-When he reached out with an unsteady hand to slip it into the lock, Skinner saw Scully regarding her partner with the same troubled frown she'd worn at the cemetery.
+Mulder had pulled a keyring from his pocket and was fumbling to locate the correct one.
+When he reached out to slip it into the lock, Skinner saw the slight tremor in his hand.
+He looked over to see Scully regarding her partner with the same troubled frown he'd seen at the cemetery.

-They stepped into dim hallway, oppressively silent except for the faint ticking of a clock.
-Mulder, his face impassive, examined a grouping of family pictures mounted on the wall.
-Skinner shifted uneasily.
-In the shadowy stillness, the house felt frozen in time, patiently waiting for Teena Mulder to return.
-Scully turned to Skinner.
+They stepped into the dim hallway, oppressively silent except for the faint ticking of a clock.
+Mulder's face was very still, his eyes fixed on a grouping of family pictures mounted on the wall to their left.
+Skinner shifted uneasily, feeling abruptly awkward.
+It felt as if time had stood still here and the house was patiently waiting for Teena Mulder to return.
+Scully pulled her eyes from Mulder's face and turned to Skinner.

 "I can take that upstairs for you, sir.
 We'll put it in one of the bedrooms until tonight," she said, indicating the duffel in his hand.